Classical Statistical simulation of Quantum Field Theory: Introduction

-The Gaussian noise is used in Langevin equation of stochastic quantization ~\cite{PhysRev.150.1079, Parisi:1980ys, PARISI1983393, Klauder:1983sp, Damgaard:1987rr, Namiki:1993fd} .
-In the stochastic quantization, the quantum field theory is reached as the equilibrium limit of the system along the fictitious time direction, but the clear meaning of the Gaussian white noise is missing.
-Recently the complex Langevin method is applied to the theory with non-zero chemical potential and other theories in which the sign problem can not be avoided in Lattice simulation ~\cite{Aarts:2009uq, Aarts:2011ax, Anzaki:2014hba, Ichihara:2016uld, Aarts:2017vrv, Fujii:2017oti, Nagata:2018mkb, Scherzer:2018hid, Kogut:2019qmi, Scherzer:2019lrh} .
-In our theory the fields also take complex values, similar to the complex Langevin method, but there is no fictitious time.
-Therefore it is interesting to study the numerical simulation and we will report the results of numerical simulation in a separate paper.
+The Gaussian noise is used in Langevin equation of stochastic quantization ~\cite{Nelson:1966sp, Parisi:1980ys, Parisi:1983mgm, Klauder:1983sp, Damgaard:1987rr, Namiki:1993fd} .
+In stochastic quantization, the quantum field theory is reached as the equilibrium limit of the system along the fictitious time direction.
+Recently the complex Langevin method has been applied to the theory with non-zero chemical potential and other theories in which the sign problem can not be avoided in Lattice simulation ~\cite{Aarts:2009uq, Aarts:2011ax, Anzaki:2014hba, Ichihara:2016uld, Aarts:2017vrv, Fujii:2017oti, Nagata:2018mkb, Scherzer:2018hid, Kogut:2019qmi, Scherzer:2019lrh} .
 There are other attempts and realizations of quantum mechanics or quantum field theory in terms of stochastic processes, such as stochastic variational method ~\cite{Yasue1, Koide:2013vca, Kodama:2014cga}.

-The quantum theory violates the Bell inequalities and a key ingredient in the stochastic quantization, stochastic variational method and our construction, to violate the Bell inequalities is the time symmetric evolution ~\cite{Drummond:2019jkb, Argaman1, Argaman:2018kbd}.
-This is accommodated in the Feynman propagator which we take as the propagator.